gagolews/realtest/devel/sphinx/rapi/comparers.md

 `ignore_differences` is a dummy comparer that always returns `TRUE`.
 Hence, it does not discriminate between anything.

 `sides_similar` is useful when comparing side effect lists.
-It defines the following semantic for the prototypical values:
+It defines the following semantics for the prototypical values:

 -   non-existent, `NULL`, or `FALSE` -- side effect must not occur,